 The court can order the parents to apply for HUSKY, only if the cost to the parent is reasonable.
 An order for HUSKY may only be made if medical or hospitalization insurance does not exist or is unavailable at a reasonable cost to either parent.
 Conn.
 Gen. Stat. § 46b-84(f)(2)(B).
 Reasonable cost is 5% of a parent’s net income if they would qualify as a low income obligor under the child support guidelines or 7 1/2% of the net income if he or she is not a low-income obligor.
 Conn.
 Gen. Stat. § 46b-84(f)(2)(D).

 Where health insurance is ordered, the court shall provide that the signature of the custodial parent will be a valid authorization for purposes of processing insurance reimbursement to the custodial parent.
 Conn.
 Gen. Stat. § 46b-84(e).
 Neither party shall interfere with the processing of the insurance reimbursement claim.
 Conn.
 Gen. Stat. § 46b-84(e).
-If a parent receives insurance reimbursement claim but did not pay the bill, he or she shall submit the insurance reimbursement to the other parent.
+If a parent receives an insurance reimbursement claim but did not pay the bill, he or she shall submit the insurance reimbursement to the other parent.
 Conn.
 Gen. Stat. § 46b-84(e).

 The court can make orders for cash medical support payments.
 A cash medical support payment is an amount to be paid towards the premiums for public health insurance, such as HUSKY, or towards medical insurance provided by a parent through employment or otherwise.
 Conn.
 Gen. Stat. § 46b-84(f)(2)(E)(i).
 A cash medical support payment is also an amount to be paid to the medical provider, or to the person obligated to pay the provider, for extraordinary medical and dental expenses which are ongoing for the child and not covered by insurance.
 Conn.
 Gen. Stat. § 46b-84(f)(2)(E)(ii).
 Cash medical support payments may be ordered in lieu of requiring a parent to cover a child under the parent’s health insurance.
 However, a cash medical support payment to offset the cost of public insurance cannot be ordered against a noncustodial parent who is a low income obligor.
 Conn.
 Gen. Stat. § 46b-84(f)(2)(F).